Are Web Applications Popular? An In Depth Examination

 Just think about that for a second.
-Can you imagine the amount of revenue and users that is being lost from this?
+Can you imagine the amount of revenue and users that are being lost from this?

-And without the technologies that web application provide this wouldn’t be possible.
+And without the technologies that web applications provide this wouldn’t be possible.

-Zitmaxx Wonen, a furniture retailer aims to reduced the overall time of their mobile users loading speed.
+Zitmaxx Wonen, a furniture retailer aims to reduce the overall time of their mobile users loading speed.

-After making some amendments to the way their home pages load and reducing the time taken to only 3 seconds.
+Using a variety of optimisation techniques, they made some amendments to the way their home pages load by reducing the time taken to only 3 seconds.

-They saw increases of 51% from their customers conversion rate.
+They saw increases of 51% of their customer’s conversion rate.
 This is an incredible stat and really speaks to the overall financial vision of the company.

-While some business lack the awareness to take initiave and increase development resources to make these technical improvement.
-Others, like Zitamm Wonen saw this opportunity and delegated resource to speed improvements.
+While some businesses lack the awareness to take initiative and increase development resources to make these technical improvements.
+Others, like Zitamm Wonen saw this opportunity and delegated their development resources to make improvements in speed.

-It’s clearly such a vital part of online branding, digital ecommerce and user retention.
-It speaks volumes about an already established business who can recognise this opportunity and take advantage of it.
+It’s clearly such a vital part of online branding, digital e-commerce, and user retention.
+It speaks volumes about an already established business who can recognize this opportunity and take advantage of it.

 In this case, perhaps the case studies mentioned weren’t compelling enough to convince you of the power of web applications.

-The cases I mentioned were mainly for high level business at a large scale.
+After all, the cases I mentioned were mainly for high-level businesses on a large scale.

-So if you are small business, why use them?
+So if you are a small business, why should you use them?